szha215/cs725-simple-file-transfer-protocol/README.md

 5. Enter commands in the Client console.
 6. Enter `DONE` when finished with the file transfers.

-A couple of screenshots have been provided in `cs725_ass1/docs/`.
+A few screenshots have been provided in `screenshots/`.

 ### Logging in